soulyvap/scraps/README.md

 - Date and time picker in post creation didn't work therefore they were not able to create a post.
 - Issues with keyboard avoiding view and not being able to click off the keyboard to hide it.

-We were not able to fix iOS issues as non of our team members have immediate access to an iOS device that would allow us to test it.
+We were not able to fix iOS issues as none of our team members have immediate access to an iOS device that would allow us to test it.

 ## Video
 The app and all the features can be seen in our app run-through [video](https://youtu.be/Yq6ett-ydms).